movuino/movuino_wifi/README.md

 - you need to change in udp.ino : <br>
  **ssid** infos (name and password)<br>
  **IP adress** of the server running the python script
+- A node.js server can be used to receive UDP packets (in backend example -> Node.js -> Node.js receive UDP )<br>
+# Receive Data using javascript backend  (-> backend example -> Node.js)
+- Note : those examples are just data exchange using a server and client the sensor functions can be copied form the udp example <br>
+- arduino client example is in Firmware -> websockets examples -> socketio
+- data can be exchange between movuinos and th server using websockets (fast and using javascript)
+- you need a library to receive websockets on the node.js server; we provide examples for the 2 main libraries <br>
+ -  **socket.io** : you need to go go with terminal to the folder (websockets with socketio) then launch **"npm install"** to install the socket.io library and dependencies then launch the server with **"node index.js"**
+ -  **ws** : you need to go go with terminal to the folder (websockets with ws) then launch **"npm install ws"** to install the ws library and dependencies then launch the server with **"node server.js"**